SILO 1.4 (DRAFT)

 The speed of light and the speed of sound

 The speed of light is the fastest thing that we know of in the universe.
+According to Einstein's theory of special relativity, no matter or information can travel faster than this, as doing so would require infinite energy.
 The speed of sound is also very fast but nowhere near as fast as light.
-We have probably all seen examples of this during a thunderstorm as we notice the lighting before we hear the thunder.
+You might have seen examples of this during a thunderstorm as we see the lighting before we hear the thunder.
 The speed of sound is around 343 metres per second (m/s) but the speed of light is around 299,792,458 m/s.
 How can we make sense of such big numbers?
 Here is a comparison which might help:

 Q: If you measure how far light travels in a single second, how long would it take sound to travel the same distance?